AmirEfi/Page-Replacement-Algorithms-in-OS/README.md

 It's the FIFO, LRU and Second-Chance algorithms to manage incoming customers to a restaurant.

-The customers have a unique number and the Server determines which customer has to go to inside the restaurant.
+The customers have a unique number and the Server determines which customer has to go inside the restaurant.